We've come a long way since cold calling to gauge potential clients' interest, thanks to new software and technology.

 So far, search engines have been the biggest contributors to lead generation - this will change to a proper mix of web presence + social media presence.

 Influencers and Evangelists will make up for a big chunk of a brands' reputation online and will drive disproportionate amounts of leads to the website.
-Amount of time spent online is only going up and Social Media makes up for the bulk of that time online, hence Social media is the next big avenue to scale Lead generation efforts.
+The amount of time spent online is only going up and Social Media makes up for the bulk of that time online, hence Social media is the next big avenue to scale Lead generation efforts.

 Bigger brands have dedicated budgets set to spend on influencers - it's an entire industry and is worth close to $2.5 billion(source) in 2019.
 Evidence of this can also be seen in how celebrities now own small parts of growing companies and actively endorse them - take companies like Airbnb, Casper, and Robinhood as examples.